What is Foie Gras?

 Goose vs Duck

-- Goose: Silken textures, very smooth, with a rich subtle flavor that is very sophisticated and fine, almost creamy.
+- Goose liver: Offering a silken texture with a rich, subtle flavor that is sophisticated and almost creamy.

 Foie Gras by Country of Origin

-- French Foie Gras: Almost by consensus the most superb and highest quality foie gras producer in the world.
-The Mecca of foie gras production is Gascony, a region in France where the best foie gras is still produced today.
-The French, using centuries of culinary expertise, have perfected the art of preparing this delicious item and incorporated it as a classic ingredient in their gastronomic tradition.
+- French: The Mecca of foie gras production is Gascony, a region in France where the "best" is still produced today.
+Using centuries of culinary expertise, the French have perfected the art of preparing this delicious ingredient and incorporated it as a classic element within their gastronomic tradition.

-- Foie Gras Entier: Whole liver of duck (canard) or goose (oie), cooked and preserved, usually in a block, and containing no extra additives or mixes.
+- Foie Gras Entier: Whole liver of duck (canard) or goose (oie), cooked and preserved, usually in a block, and contains no extra additives.
 The best product you can find.

-- Bloc of Foie Gras: Smaller pieces of duck or goose foie gras whipped and condensed together into a block.
+- Bloc of Foie Gras: Smaller pieces of duck or goose liver whipped and condensed together into a block.
 Traditional recipes include the addition of truffles.

-- Mousse of Foie Gras: Pieces of foie gras ground or pureed together into a smooth preparation whipped into a mousse.
+- Mousse of Foie Gras: Pieces of lobe ground or pureed together into a smooth preparation and whipped into a mousse.

-- Pate de Foie Gras: Usually foie gras combined with other meat products, like pork, duck or veal.
-The content of foie gras is less than other products.
+- Pate de Foie Gras: Usually liver combined with other meat products, like pork, duck, or veal.
+The content of foie gras is less than that of other products.
 It is a smooth, consistent spread-like bloc, which is excellent when served with crackers or toast.

-- Semi-cooked Pasteurized Foie Gras or Micuit: This foie gras is partially cooked and preserved in order to preserve as much of the original consistency, texture, and flavor as possible.
-The closest thing to the original a prepared foie gras product can get.
+- Semi-cooked Pasteurized Foie Gras or Micuit: Partially cooked and preserved to maintain as much of the original consistency, texture, and flavor as possible.

-- Fully Cooked Foie Gras: The most traditional way to prepare foie gras, fully cooked foie gras is preserved in its own fat and sterilized; this type of foie gras will be stored in a cool dark place for a long period of time.
-Like wine, preserved foie gras ages gracefully.
-Packaged in tubes or a classic farm-style jar.
+- Fully Cooked: The most traditional way to prepare this delicacy, fully cooked liver is preserved in its fat and sterilized; this variety is stored in a cool, dark place.
+Like wine, preserved foie gras ages gracefully, packaged in tubes or a classic farm-style jar.